rails/rails/guides/source/action_text_overview.md

 This will display a Trix editor that provides the functionality to create and update your rich text accordingly.
 Styling updates for the editor can be made in `actiontext.css`.

-Finally, in order to ensure that you can accept updates from the editor, you will need to permit the referenced attribute as a parameter in the relevant controller:
+Finally, to ensure that you can accept updates from the editor, you will need to permit the referenced attribute as a parameter in the relevant controller:

 ```ruby
 class BlogsController < ApplicationController